JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 ### Workout Hierarchy

-OpenRowingMonitor recognizes three levels in a workout: the Session, the underlying Intervals and the Splits in these Intervals (see (the architecture document)[./Architecture.md#session-interval-and-split-boundaries-in-sessionmanagerjs] for a more detailed description).
+OpenRowingMonitor recognizes three levels in a workout: the Session, the underlying Intervals and the Splits in these Intervals (see [the architecture document](./Architecture.md#session-interval-and-split-boundaries-in-sessionmanagerjs) for a more detailed description).
 A PM5 recognizes either a workout with one or more Intervals of varying length, or a single workout with several underlying splits with identical length.
 Some apps (ErgZone) even optimize workouts with multiple identical intervals to a workout with splits.

 The [CsafeManagerService.js](../app/peripherals/ble/pm5/csafe-service/CsafeManagerService.js) therefore will map: